pgruetter/sdl-docs/docs/getting-started/historical-data.md

     ...

 ... and it seems that it did not work properly!
 There are 2 or even 3 records for the same primary key!
-On the otherside DeduplicationAction did not have much work to do, as we just deleted this table before.
+Even worse, we just deleted this table before, so DeduplicateAction shouldn't have any work to do at all.

-In fact DeduplicateAction assumes that input data is already unique for the given primary key, because deduplication is costly and data often is already unique.
+In fact DeduplicateAction assumes that input data is already unique for the given primary key.
+It doesn't deduplicate your input data again, because deduplication is costly and data often is already unique.
-But in our example we have duplicates in the input data set, and we need to add some deduplicate logic to our input data (this will probably become a configuration flag in future SDL version, see issue #428).
+But in our example we have duplicates in the input data set, and we need to add some deduplication logic to our input data (this will probably become a configuration flag in future SDL version, see issue [#428](https://github.com/smart-data-lake/smart-data-lake/issues/428)).

-As the easiest way to do this is by using the Scala Spark API, we will add a ScalaCodeDfTransformer as follows:
+As the easiest way to do this is by using the Scala Spark API, we will add a second ScalaCodeDfTransformer as follows (make sure you get the brackets right):

     deduplicate-departures {
       type = DeduplicateAction